-As Karina Chowdhury mentioned in her recent blog on choosing a winning PR team, a team that’s passionate is a team that will succeed.
+A team that’s passionate is a team that will succeed.
 This applies to internal culture just as much as it does to the work a team produces.
-When I first started at Vantage, what really stuck out to me was how genuinely excited my teammates got when we scored coverage or placed a contributed article.
+When I first started at PAN, what really stuck out to me was how genuinely excited my teammates got when we scored coverage or placed a contributed article.
 Hiring employees that are passionate about a common goal boosts morale and brings the team together.
 Think of how much closer you feel to your peers after achieving something together, like winning a sporting event or getting through a difficult time.
 You get that same effect time and time again when working with a team that shares your passions.

 One of the key aspects of a strong company culture is making sure your employees feel valued.
 Sure, everyone loves a bonus now and then, but the truth is that little things can be just as impactful.
 Recognizing birthdays is one easy step in the right direction.
 Our San Francisco and Orlando offices have celebrations when a birthday rolls around, and everyone in the office takes a half hour out of their day to join the festivities.
 As my birthday approached, I didn’t expect much of a celebration from our three-person office, but sure enough, we had time blocked off on the calendar and some champagne to celebrate.